cloudmesh-community/book/chapters/doc/markdown.md

 ### Markdown and bibtex

-As you know we do not use LaTeX for this class but simply markdown. you can use pandoc to create your epubs locally if you wish while following the paradox manual.
+As you know we do not use LaTeX for this class but simply markdown. you can use pandoc to create your ePubs locally if you wish while following the paradox manual.

 However, it is much simpler than that, as we create the proceedings